Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 - Aids in cost reduction

 Let’s understand this with an example.
-Assume a Power Generation Company – Win Next Solutions.
-The company is into generating, transmitting, and distributing solar and wind electricity.
+Assume a Power Generation Company—Win Next Solutions.
+The company generates, transmits, and distributes solar and wind electricity.
 This business requires solar panels, inverters, turbines, etc.

 Machines need human intervention to ensure smooth functioning.
-There can be overhauls, maintenance, repairs, malfunctions, etc. So, the entity maintains a stock of loose tools such as a power and hand tools kit, a Multi-Function PV tester, etc.
+They can undergo overhauls, maintenance, repairs, malfunctions, etc. So, the entity maintains a stock of loose tools, such as a power and hand tools kit and a Multi-Function PV tester.

 Let’s understand the consequences of not maintaining a proper record.